RoToRoX/rancor-doc/Experimenter-Guide.md

 # Welcome to the high stakes world of simulated nuclear reactors!

-In all seriousness, the Rancor microworld is a cutting edge tool for performing quick testing of novel HMI systems related to nuclear power and can be a very potent method to validate your research.
+The Rancor microworld is a cutting edge tool for performing quick testing of novel HMI systems related to nuclear power and can be a very potent method to validate your research.

 ### Table of Contents